 Rod Frohman is a fourth-generation pastor, having been a city pastor for over 45 years.
 He has served congregations in Philadelphia, Gary, Minneapolis, and Rochester, New York, where he retired in 2012 after directing a very active outreach ministry at Third Presbyterian Church.
 Rod's retirement focus is adult education and congregational mission.
 As a council member and Immediate Past Moderator of the Kenya Mission Network, he advocates best practices for mission partnerships in Kenya.

-The Rev. Gretchen Denton, Secretary
+The Rev. Gretchen Denton, Moderator

 Gretchen Denton is a retired PC(USA) pastor whose specialty was interim ministry.
 She and her husband Doug live in Rochester Hills, Michigan, and are part of the Detroit Presbytery's Thika Partnership Work Group.
 Gretchen is a Professional Registered Parliamentarian who enjoys reading, gardening, and grandchildren gazing.